edgedb/imdbench/README.rst

 The question of ORM performance is more complex than simply "they generate slow queries".

-1. It's common for ORMs to perform non-trivial operations (deep fetching, nested mutation, inline aggregation, etc) by opaquely executing several queries against the underlying database.
-These queries rely on The incurred latency is rarely reflected in more simplistic ORM benchmarks.
+1. It's common for ORMs to perform non-trivial operations (deep fetching, nested mutation, inline aggregation, etc) by opaquely executing several queries under the hood.
+This may not be obvious to the end user.
+The incurred latency is rarely reflected in more simplistic ORM benchmarks.

+2. Less mature ORMs often don't support functionality like aggregations (that is, counts/statistics/averages of different fields or objects).
+In these cases, users to use suboptimal or convoluted solutions.

+   For instance, in some extreme cases, operations like "count the number of movies in the database" requires running a query for all movie records and manually counting the results client side.
+Even in advanced ORMs, nested aggregations are rarely possible, such as "find the movie with title X, return its title and the number of reviews about it".
-2. Less sophisticated ORMs may not support such functionality at all, forcing users to manually compose several simpler queries themselves.
-Transactions are required to ensure data consistency among these serially-executed queries, which can place unacceptable limits on request throughput.

-3. Dispensing with transactions may simplify the implementation but can result in hard-to-reproduce data integrity bugs.
+3. Since ORMs often force users to run several queries to obtain the full set of data they need, transactions are required to ensure data consistency among these serially-executed queries.
+This can rapidly place unacceptable limits on read capacity.
+However, while dispensing with transactions would simplify the implementation, it can result in hard-to-reproduce data integrity bugs.

-Why "Just use SQL" isn't enough
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The popularity of ORM libraries is driven by their ability to express deep or nested queries in an approachable way, relative to raw SQL.
-Their underlying  object-oriented schema allows for more intuitive ways of expressing these operations.

-We are sympathetic to this; SQLs lack of composability and `incompatibility <https://en.wikipedia.org/wiki/Object%E2%80%93relational_impedance_mismatch>`_ with the predominantly object-oriented nature of modern languages is a real usability issue.

-While ORMs are largely incapable of expressing complex queries that include computed fields or aggregation, the common refrain of "Just use SQL" is also too simplistic.
-SQL queries quickly explode in verbosity when expressing operations like deep fetches, subqueries, and aggregations.
-T declarative/object-oriented approach to schema modeling, and the desire for idiomatic code-first data fetching APIs in different languages.
-As statically typed languages like Go and TypeScript gain popularity, the ability of ORMs to return strongly-typed query results in a DRY, non-reduntant way is increasingly desirable.

 Targets
 -------